NinjaWeedle/CSRacing-Evolution/README.md

 - Ladder: Race your way through 30 increasingly challenging races!
 The Grand Prize is 10000 Cr.
 Beware though: If you lose a race, you'll be knocked down a spot on the ladder.

 - Time Trials: Race to beat you and your friend's best times!
 There are six different race categories: The Short (1x length) & Long (2x length) races for each of the three tiers.
-  -- Feel free to post your best times on the Cemetech forum topic for CSRacing II.
+  -- Feel free to post your best times on the Cemetech forum topic for CSRacing II!

 - Car Specific: Race in unique races specific to each car in the game.
 Each one will test your mastery of a specific car.
   -- There's a catch: you can't use any upgrades.
 The difficulty is high, but so is the prize money!